dmitriid/cali/README.markdown

 * `-n`, name of the node. default is `'cali@localhost'`
 * `-m`, name of the mailbox. default is `'mbox'`
 * `-c`, cookie, if any. default is none
-* `-d`, path to neo4j database
+* `--connector`, class of database connector to use. default is `com.dmitriid.cali.db.Neo4JConnector`

-Of the four options above only -d is required
+Of the four options above all are optional.

+See `com.dmitriid.cali.db.Neo4JConnector` and `com.dmitriid.cali.db.TinkerGraphConnector` to see how to implement your own database connector

+**Other options**

+* `-d`, path to neo4j database, required. **Only valid** for Neo4JConnector

 API
 ---